 1952 Topps #261 Willie Mays PSA 8 NM-MT

-Willie Mays will forever reside on every historian's list as one of the premier all-time players.
-His batting, fielding and running exploits set the benchmark for the "five-tool" player concept, and he currently holds the distinguished title as baseball's greatest living ballplayer.
-This is why avid enthusiasts scramble to seize his most desirable and valuable cards with his two most prestigious cards being his 1951 Bowman rookie and 1952 inaugural Topps subject.
-Advanced collectors assembling high grade 1952 Topps sets as well as the most hallowed cardboard keepsakes painstakingly seek a high-grade 1952 Topps Mays, and this scintillating PSA NM/MT 8 example offered here suffices as one of the finest you will ever come across.
+'52 TOPPS SAY HEY KID!!!
+The immortal Say Hey Kid will forever reside on every historian's list as one of our National Pastime's pinnacle all-time players.
+His batting, power, fielding, throwing and baserunning exploits set the benchmark for the five-tool player concept, and he currently holds the distinguished title of baseball's greatest living ballplayer.
+This is why avid enthusiasts scramble to seize his most desirable and valuable cards, with his two most prestigious cards being his 1951 Bowman Rookie and 1952 inaugural Topps subject.
+Advanced collectors assembling high-grade 1952 Topps sets as well as the most hallowed cardboard keepsakes painstakingly seek a high-grade 1952 Topps Mays, and this sensational PSA 8 NM-MT seldom surfaces for the taking.